notvictorl/notvictorl.github.io/content/projects/c-to-verilog.md

 > "If I wrote my code in something like C++, I would still be writing code."
 > — Shane from [Stuff Made Here](https://www.youtube.com/@StuffMadeHere)

+This is an FPGA EDA (Electronic Design Automation)
+Great reference is *FPGA EDA: Design Principles and Implementation* (Yu from UMD on it)

 So, I want to build a C to HDL tool or high-level synthesis in general, but designing one proves to be much harder than anticipated.

 I was thinking of maybe switching to programming this in OCaml as I am most familiar with designing a compiler in that currently from CMSC330.